ObiOne84/fitness-club/README.md

 >   - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
 >
 > The live link can be found here: <https://obione84.github.io/fitness-club/>
+>
+---

+## Local Development ##

+> - To bring down project for local development, it is possible to clone a repository by following steps below:
+>   - On <https://github.com>, navigate to the main page of the repository.
+>   - Above the list of files, click green button Code.
+>   - Select Local tab
+>   - Copy to https code.
+>   - In you local IDE open terminal and choose the location where you want to clone directory.
+>
+>   - Type ``git clone`` and than paste the URL you copied from github.
+>
+>   - Press **Enter** to create clone.
+>
+> - Alternatively, you can fork a GitHub repistory.
+Keep in mind that if you forking repisotry, none of the udpates made to the source repo will be reflected in your forked repo.
+To fork repistory follow the steps below:
+>   - Login to your GitHub account.
+>   - Go to the repistory you want to fork.
+>   - In the top right corner of the window, click on the Fork button.
+>   - The process will start and you will see the message confirming start.
+>
+---